hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

     Quality score: 0........10........20........30........40
 ```

-Using the quality encoding character legend, the first nucelotide in the read (C) is called with a quality score of 31 and our Ns are called with a score of 2. **As you can tell by now, this is a bad read.**
+Using the quality encoding character legend, the first nucelotide in the read (C) is called with a quality score of 31 (corresponding to encoding character `@`), and our Ns are called with a score of 2 (corresponding to encoding character `#`). **As you can tell by now, this is a bad read.**

 Each quality score represents the probability that the corresponding nucleotide call is incorrect.
 This quality score is logarithmically based and is calculated as: